-6 Follow the on-screen instructions to complete the authorization process.
+6 Follow the on-screen instructions to complete the authorization process for each plug-in.

 7 After the authorization has completed, remove the GSM cutout from the iLok.
 (If you have to remove the iLok from the computer to remove the cutout, be sure to re-insert the iLok in any available USB port on your computer when you are finished.)